 Please plan to arrive in Quito, Ecuador, to the Mariscal Sucre International Airport (UIO), on November 5.
-For your departure, you return to Quito on the tour’s last day, November 17.
+You may depart at your leisure on November 18.

 If you plan to join the Sani Lodge extension, please plan departing flights home at your leisure on November 24.

 Andrea is an Ecuadorian bird guide who has been guiding since 2006.
 She started as a local guide at the Bellavista Reserve cloud forest in Ecuador and then was recruited by Neblina Forest as a guide in 2010.
 Since then, Andrea has trained in Brazil, Peru, and other locations in Ecuador.
 Her good energy and kind touch with clients, as well as her good ears and great eye for birds, ensures her groups have an excellent experience.
 Andrea lives in Ecuador with her family.